 In Austin, you could eat at a different and wonderful taco truck for every meal every day for more than a week without running out of great places.
 La Condesa, a sit-down restaurant in the 2nd Street District, serves modern Mexican food above and beyond what can be produced at any taco truck.
 You’ll find tacos on the menu, yes, but also ceviche, steaks, pork chops, octopus – and four styles of guacamole.
 400A W. 2nd St.

 Any list of the best restaurants in Austin should include at least one barbecue joint.
 After all, we’re talking about Texas here, and Texas is known for barbecue – brisket in particular.
 Franklin Barbecue in Downtown Austin is known for having what is arguably the best brisket in the whole state.
-This restaurant can have lines that stretch diners’ capacity for patience, with records in the five-hour range.
+This restaurant can have lines that stretch diners’ capacity for patients, with records in the five-hour range.
 Note: Franklin Barbecue is open for lunch only, 11 a.m. until they’re sold out.
 900 E. 11th St.

 If your idea of a dining experience worth talking about includes a multi-course tasting menu with an optional wine pairing, then Barley Swine is the place for you.
 This restaurant is known for a constantly evolving chef’s tasting menu (10 courses for $90 recently), adventurous cooking, technical consistency, and its commitment to local purveyors and growers.
 6555 Burnet Road, Suite 400.
 (Note: Barley Swine is dinner-only; for something more casual for lunch or brunch, try its sister restaurant, Odd Duck.)

 Kuneho was just opened in January 2017 by “Top Chef” winner Paul Qui in the same space as his former namesake restaurant.
 Kuneho turns out Japanese-style sushi and small plates with influences from Texas and the Philippines.
-From the grill you’ll find dishes with clever names like “Unicorn en vaso” (uni with grilled corn – get it?) and “Yummy chicken parts.”
+From the grill, you’ll find dishes with clever names like “Unicorn en vaso” (uni with grilled corn – get it?) and “Yummy chicken parts.”
 1600 E. 6th St.

 Speakeasies to dives

 This North Austin dive bar is primarily worth noting for the quality of its jukebox and its year-round Christmas decorations.
-Locals and regulars have been drinking in the atmosphere, such as it is, since the holiday season of 1972, when founder Frances Lala decided that the bar at Lala’s looked too bare without her Christmas decorations up.
+Locals and regulars have been drinking in the atmosphere, such as it are, since the holiday season of 1972, when founder Frances Lala decided that the bar at Lala’s looked too bare without her Christmas decorations up.
 2207 Justin Lane.

 Located in the Sixth Street entertainment district of downtown Austin, this little bar is housed in a former massage parlor.
 Combining dark and lush ambiance with an extensive craft cocktail list, Midnight Cowboy is a great place to sip good drinks in a cozy leather booth or a private room.
 Reserve a spot on Midnight Cowboy’s website, unless the vacancy sign is on to signal that a walk-in table is open.
 313 E. 6th St.